Docs

 }

-must include an id
+A consecutiveDaysWorkedRules must include an id.

-defines the maximum number of shifts on consecutive days an employee with this contract can work.
+maximum defines the maximum number of shifts on consecutive days an employee with this contract can work.

 1.1.
 Required satisfiability

-hard constraint is invoked, which makes sure the number of shifts on consecutive days does not exceed the limit specified in maximum
+When the satisfiability of the rule is REQUIRED, the Consecutive days worked not in required range for employee hard constraint is invoked, which makes sure the number of shifts on consecutive days does not exceed the limit specified in maximum.

-Shifts will be left unassigned if assigning them would break the Consecutive days worked not in required range for employee
+Shifts will be left unassigned if assigning them would break the Consecutive days worked not in required range for employee constraint.

 1.2.
 Preferred satisfiability

-, but this constraint adds a soft penalty to the run score for any matches to the constraint, incentivising Timefold to find an alternative solution.
+When the satisfiability of the rule is PREFERRED, the Consecutive days worked not in preferred range for employee soft constraint is invoked.
+Beth might be assigned shifts on more days than the value specified in maximum, but this constraint adds a soft penalty to the run score for any matches to the constraint, incentivizing Timefold to find an alternative solution.

-value can also be provided to set the minimum number of consecutive days an employee can be assigned shifts.
+With a satisfiability of PREFERRED a minimum value can also be provided to set the minimum number of consecutive days an employee can be assigned shifts.

 {